 I. Suspended Time: The Six-Year Cycle

-The production of orris is an anomaly in the modern agricultural world.
-Where most crops seek immediate yield, the Iris pallida imposes its own tempo.
-The work begins by planting rhizome fragments in well-drained, limestone soil—often on slopes to prevent the stagnant water that would cause the root to rot.
+Orris production is a complete outlier in today’s agricultural world, much like other crops built on slow-burn transformations—especially dye plants.
+Where most farming is all about immediate yields, Iris pallida dictates its own timeline.
+The work begins by planting rhizome fragments in well-drained, limestone-rich soil, often on slopes to prevent the standing water that would rot the roots.

 For three whole years, the plant nourishes itself on the nutrients of the earth.
 It produces nothing marketable.
 It simply grows.
 It draws from the minerals of the Tuscan soil to engorge its rhizome with starch and molecular precursors.
 During these thousand days, the grower watches and weeds by hand, but intervenes only slightly.
 This is the phase of accumulation.